fyrkov/refcards/terraform.md

 A state file may contain sensitive information such as secrets.\
 Hence it must be stored securely.

-A state is protected with a lock to prevent concurrent updates.
+A state is protected with a lock to prevent concurrent updates.\
+Not all backends support locking.